KOSASIH/MegaAeroSpacePioneer/README.md

 10. **Deployment Workflow:**
     - Deployment to production will be managed by maintainers after thorough testing.

 Thank you for contributing to MegaAeroSpacePioneer's advancements in aerospace engineering.
 Your dedication and expertise are invaluable to our mission.
 Happy coding!

+# Guide

 # Design Principles and Considerations for Building Megastructures in Aerospace Engineering